Adventure Time season 5: Production

-The season was storyboarded and written by Tom Herpich, Moynihan, Cole Sanchez, Sugar, Steve Wolfhard, Skyler Page, Somvilay Xayaphone, Castuera, Michael DeForge, Osborne, OReilly, Ward, Graham Falk, Thomas Wellmann, Luke Pearson, Seo Kim, and Ristaino.
-(Note: Information regarding story development and storyboard artists is taken from the opening credits of the season's fifty-two episodes.)
 "Little Dude" was the first entry in the series to have been storyboarded by prop and character designer DeForge.
 He wrote on his official Tumblr that, "Cole and Adam Muto basically held my hand through the whole process, and were both incredibly patient with me."
 Starting with "Love Games", Ristaino was promoted from lead character designer to storyboard artist.
 Guest artist Falk, creator of the animated series Untalkative Bunny, storyboarded the episodes "Shh!" and "Root Beer Guy".
 The former was dedicated to Armen Mirzaian who was a storyboard artist for earlier episodes in the series.
 Mirzaian died in a car accident on February 21, 2013 at the age of 35.
 Regular storyboarder Castuera had to take off two storyboard rotations due to an art show, and so her partner, Moynihan, worked with German cartoonist Wellmann on "The Suitor" and "Wizards Only, Fools"; the two co-operated on their storyboards via Skype and Google+ Hangout.
 Pearson was paired with Xayaphone for both the episodes "Candy Streets" and "Frost & Fire"; however, this pairing was only temporary, and Xayaphone boarded the rest of the season with Kim.
 This season was the last to feature Page and Sugar.
 Page left after completing "Davey" to create his own series Clarence.
 Sugar left the series after storyboarding the episode "Simon & Marcy" to focus her attention on her own Cartoon Network series, Steven Universe.

 Midway through this season, Adam Muto became the showrunner.

 The episode "All Your Fault" was the last regular episode of the season to feature a "directed by" credit.
 The subsequent episode, "Little Dude", only credited Muto as "supervising director" and Nick Jennings as "art director".
 Muto later explained that, "No one currently gets the 'directed by' credit."
 Both Muto and Nate Cash had, in previous episodes, been credited as creative directors, but according to Muto, the series decided to phase the title out in favor of "supervising director".
 For the first half of the season, both Muto and Cash took turns holding the supervising director credit on different episodes.
 Starting with "Shh!", however, Elizabeth Ito, a former storyboard artist for the show in season one, returned to the series and was also credited as supervising director in place of Muto.
 "Bad Little Boy", the season's eleventh episode, however, still had a "directed by" credit.
 This is due to the fact that the episode was produced before "Little Dude", but aired out of order.
 "A Glitch Is a Glitch" also featured a "directed by" credit, but this is due to the fact that the episode's director, OReilly, was a guest animator and director for the series.